Techmaster21/HeadFirstC/README-Windows.txt

 while going through this book you are likely to encounter issues at some point or another.

-The recommended solution is to download VirtualBox and run Ubuntu or a linux distro of your choice inside a virtual machine.
+The recommended solution is to download VirtualBox and run Ubuntu, Lubuntu(If you need something more lightweight or running Ubuntu is slow for you), or a linux distro of your choice inside a virtual machine.

-If your machine cannot deal with the amount of overhead the above requires, try out cygwin.
+If your machine cannot deal with the amount of overhead the above requires, try out cygwin which runs natively or look into booting from an Ubuntu or other Linux distribution's livecd (Won't save), or even better look into installing it alongside Windows.

 If you wish to compile native Windows programs using your source code, I recommend TDM-GCC found here http://sourceforge.net/projects/tdm-gcc/?source=dlp